Top 10 Tourism Website Marketing Fails

 Poor mobile performance is really common across a large percentage of websites spanning all industries, but it’s impact can be quite devastating.

-According to Google’s Research, 83% of travelers have encountered a travel website that was not optimised for mobile, and only 23% of those continued with a booking – which basically means that if your website isn’t mobile friendly, you could be losing substantial conversions online!
+According to Google’s Research, 83% of travellers have encountered a travel website that was not optimised for mobile, and only 23% of those continued with a booking – which basically means that if your website isn’t mobile friendly, you could be losing substantial conversions online!

 #5 Website Fail: Too many ‘Facts’ not enough ‘Storytelling’